Tritone substitution: Jazz / Pop

 Edward Sarath calls tritone substitutions a "non-diatonic practice that is indirectly related to applied chord functions... yield[ing] an alternative melodic pathway in the bass to the tonic triad."
 Patricia Julien says it involves replacing "harmonic root movement of a fifth with stepwise root movements (e.g., G7–C becomes D♭7–C) so that although stepwise root movement is involved, the relationship between the chords is functional".

-The tritone substitute dominant often contains the original dominant pitch (the sharp fourth, also called sharp eleventh or flat fifth, relative to the original root) due to its importance melodically and tonally, and this is one of the ways in which substitute dominants may sound and function somewhat differently than conventional dominant chords.
-(However, sharp elevenths also occur on non-substituted dominant chords in jazz.)
+The original dominant pitch (the sharp fourth, also called sharp eleventh or flat fifth, relative to the original root) is often added to the tritone substitute dominant, due to that note's importance melodically and tonally – this is one of the ways in which substitute dominants may sound and function somewhat differently than conventional dominant chords.
+(However, sharp elevenths can also occur on non-substituted dominant chords in jazz.)
 The substitute dominant may be used as a pivot chord in modulation.
 Since it is the dominant chord a tritone away, the substitute dominant may resolve down a fifth, to a tonic chord a tritone away from the previous tonic (for example, in F one may feature a ii–V on C, which with a substitute dominant resolves to G♭, a distant key from F).
-Resolution to the original tonic is also common.
+Resolution from the substituted chord to the original tonic is also common.

 Tritone substitutions are also closely related to the altered chord used commonly in jazz.
 Jerry Coker explains:

 The alt chord is a heavily altered dominant seventh chord, built on the alt scale, a scale where every scale degree except the root is flattened compared to the major scale.
 For example, C7alt is built from the scale C, D♭, E♭, F♭, G♭, A♭, B♭.
 Enharmonically, this is almost the same as the scale for G♭7, which is the tritone substitute of C7: G♭, A♭, B♭, C♭, D♭, E♭, F♭.
 The only difference is C, which is the sharp eleventh of the G♭7 chord.
 Thus, the alt chord is equivalent to the tritone substitution with a sharp–eleventh alteration.

 The tritone substitution primarily implies a Lydian dominant scale or Lydian minor scale.
 In the case of D♭7 to Cmaj7, the implied scale behind D♭7 would be D♭, E♭, F, G, A♭, B♭, C♭/D♭, E♭, F, G, A♭, Bdouble flat, C♭.
 Because of this, the extensions of 9, ♯11 and 13/♭13 are all available, while the ♯11 is where it shares with the altered scale.